LTJHeron/AgileSites/doc/reference/Architecture.md

 - `AAAgileRouter`: route requests coming from the url assembler
 - `AAAgileSetup`: execute the deployment of the code
-- `AAAglieLog`: handle log activation requests from the shell
+- `AAAgileLog`: handle log activation requests from the shell

 When the user executes the `wcs-package-jar` the application will be packaged in a single jars and deployed on the filesystem in a location accessible by the core.